j143/systemml/CONTRIBUTING.md

 #### Adapt the description before apply to the master

 The PRs undergo changes during the review.
-It can be worthwhile to review a PR (or commit) description, to ensure the description still reflects what the PR (or commit) does.
+It can be worthwhile to review a PR (or commit) description, to ensure it still reflects what the PR (or commit) does.

 ___